nrfconnect/sdk-nrfxlib/nrf_modem/doc/sockets/socket_options_func.rst

     * ``NRF_RAI_ONE_RESP`` - After the next output operation is complete, wait for one more packet to be received from the network on this socket before entering RRC idle mode.
     * ``NRF_RAI_ONGOING`` - Keep RRC in connected mode after the next output operation on this socket (client side).
     * ``NRF_RAI_WAIT_MORE`` - Keep RRC in connected mode after the next output operation on this socket (server side).

-NRF_SO_RAI_LAST
-   Deprecated since v2.6.0.
-Use the :c:macro:`NRF_SO_RAI` socket option with value ``NRF_RAI_LAST`` instead.
-   This is a Release assistance indication (RAI) socket option.
-   Enter RRC idle mode after the next output operation on this socket is complete.

-NRF_SO_RAI_ONE_RESP
-   Deprecated since v2.6.0.
-Use the :c:macro:`NRF_SO_RAI` socket option with value ``NRF_RAI_ONE_RESP`` instead.
-   This is a Release assistance indication (RAI) socket option.
-   After the next output operation is complete, wait for one more packet to be received from the network on this socket before entering RRC idle mode.

-NRF_SO_RAI_ONGOING
-   Deprecated since v2.6.0.
-Use the :c:macro:`NRF_SO_RAI` socket option with value ``NRF_RAI_ONGOING`` instead.
-   This is a Release assistance indication (RAI) socket option.
-   Keep RRC in connected mode after the next output operation on this socket (client side).

-NRF_SO_RAI_WAIT_MORE
-   Deprecated since v2.6.0.
-Use the :c:macro:`NRF_SO_RAI` socket option with value ``NRF_RAI_WAIT_RESP`` instead.
-   This is a Release assistance indication (RAI) socket option.
-   Keep RRC in connected mode after the next output operation on this socket (server side).

-NRF_SO_RAI_NO_DATA
-   Deprecated since v2.6.0.
-Use the :c:macro:`NRF_SO_RAI` socket option with value ``NRF_RAI_NO_DATA`` instead.
-   This is a Release assistance indication (RAI) socket option.
-   Immediately enter RRC idle mode for this socket.
-   Does not require a following output operation.

 NRF_SO_SILENCE_ALL
    Disable ICMP echo replies on both IPv4 and IPv6.